splunk/observability-workshop/docs/victorops/getting_started/test_environment.md

 ## Aim

 The aim of this module is to guide you through the process of creating a VM which will be monitored by SignalFx.

 Once the configuration of VictorOps is complete you will use this VM to trigger an Alert from SignalFx which in turn will create an Incident within VictorOps, resulting in you getting paged.

-There are two options for creating the VM, running it locally using Multipass, or using an ec2 instance.
+There are two options for creating the VM, running it locally using Multipass, or using an AWS/EC2 instance.

 You will have received instructions for installing Multipass via e-mail prior to the start of the workshop.

-If you were unable to create a local VM using Multipass let the Splunk Workshop Team know now so they can provide you with an ec2 instance that you can use for the workshop.
+If you were unable to create a local VM using Multipass let the Splunk Workshop Team know now so they can provide you with an AWS/EC2 instance that you can use for the workshop.

-If you have not yet installed Multipass and wish to try this method first, proceed with step **[1.
+If you have not yet installed Multipass and wish to try this method first, proceed with Step **[1.
 Install Multipass](../test_environment/#1-install-multipass)**.

-If you have already successfully installed Multipass proceed to step **[2.
+If you have already successfully installed Multipass proceed to Step **[2.
 Create VM using Multipass](../test_environment/#2-create-vm-using-multipass)**.

 ---